tamtam-fitness/play-modsecurity/README.md

 Type below command so that you can run container.

 ### Restart Nginx Server
-After running containers, you need to restart nginx server(including modsecurity) so that it

-can integrate with WebGoat.
+After running containers, you need to restart nginx server(including modsecurity) so that it can integrate with WebGoat.

-To enter and restart nginx server including modsecurity, you type some commands.
+To enter and restart the nginx server, you type some commands.

 Commands are as follows.